paul-hammant/tbd/README.md

 For detailed installation instructions visit the [demo](https://digitalcraftsman.github.io/hugo-material-docs/).

+Noteworthy changes of this theme are listed in the [changelog](https://github.com/digitalcraftsman/hugo-material-docs/blob/master/CHANGELOG.md).

 ## Acknowledgements

 A big thank you to [Martin Donath](https://github.com/squidfunk).
 He created the original [Material theme](https://github.com/squidfunk/mkdocs-material) for Hugo's companion [MkDocs](http://www.mkdocs.org/).
 This port wouldn't be possible without him.